Here’s a Marketing Strategy that Works for Small Architects and Contractors

 There are many ways to accomplish this that don’t cost a lot of money.

 Everything is marketing.

 Marketing is not a department.
-Marketing is something everyone in your company is doing 24/7/365.
+Marketing is something everyone in your company is doing all the time.

-Think about it.
-If the goal of marketing is to attract new projects, that means literally EVERYTHING is marketing: doing the best possible job for your current customers so they come back and refer you to their friends, sending out a newsletter or an invoice, taking pictures of your projects and sharing them on Facebook, answering the phone, even talking with contractors on the construction site… it all counts.
+This includes doing the best possible job for your current clients so they come back and refer you to their friends, sending out a newsletter or an invoice, taking pictures of your projects and sharing them on Facebook, answering the phone, even talking with contractors on the construction site.

-That means we first need to talk about the difference between inbound marketing and outbound marketing.
+But what’s the difference between inbound marketing and outbound marketing?

 Let’s start with outbound marketing, which is actually an intrusive marketing strategy.